mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 #### Deleting Subscriptions

-If a subscription is no longer needed, it is best practice to delete the subscription by sending a DEL `/session/v2/subscriptions/{subscription_id}` request, passing in the `subscription_id` of the subscription to be deleted as a path parameter.
+If a subscription is no longer needed, it is best practice to delete the subscription by sending a <span class="method del">DEL</span> `/session/v2/subscriptions/{subscription_id}` request, passing in the `subscription_id` of the subscription to be deleted as a path parameter.

 ## Get Location Capabilities

-The POST `/site/v2/locations/{locationId}` request provides a way for airline backends to determine what devices are configured at a location and their capabilities.
+The <span class="method post">POST</span> `/site/v2/locations/{locationId}` request provides a way for airline backends to determine what devices are configured at a location and their capabilities.

 > **Note:** This request is not required, but it can return useful information for an airline backend act upon.